north-road/slyr/docs/src/user_guide/installation.md

 ## Silent Installations

 A silent install is used to install an application without the need to interact with the UI.
 This type of installation is helpful for applications with limited installation steps.
-There are a number of approaches which can be used to silently install SLYR, with the recommended approach varying depending on how QGIS itself is deployed within an organisation.
+There are a number of approaches which can be used to silently install SLYR, with the recommended approach varying depending on how QGIS itself is deployed within an organization.

 A common approach is to package up a "template" QGIS user profile, and deploy that along with the organisation's QGIS installation package or script.
 A user's QGIS settings are all stored within the %AppData%\QGIS\QGIS3\profiles\default path.